Shrubs are a key component of effective bird-friendly landscaping, but what makes shrubs so perfect and which shrubs are best for birds?

-- Place bushes in your landscaping carefully, noting not only their maximum growing height but also their projected width to ensure they have adequate space to grow.
+- Place bushes in your landscape carefully, noting not only their maximum growing height but also their projected width to ensure they have adequate space to grow.

 - Follow planting and care instructions for each plant, and ask your local nursery or gardening center for additional recommendations to be sure each shrub is well cared for.

-- Use shrubs to connect other parts of your landscaping, such as between trees and flowerbeds, to provide secure, sheltered corridors birds can use to stay safe in the yard.
+- Use shrubs to connect other parts of your landscape, such as between trees and flowerbeds, to provide secure, sheltered corridors birds can use to stay safe in the yard.

 - Minimize pruning in order to maximize each plant's usefulness to birds.
 An extra branch may provide a great perch, a bit of nesting material, or just a little more shelter for birds to use.

-Adding bushes and shrubs to your yard is a great way to make your landscaping more bird-friendly, and with the right shrubs, you'll soon see many more birds enjoying your yard.
+Adding bushes and shrubs to your yard is a great way to make your landscape more bird-friendly, and with the right shrubs, you'll soon see many more birds enjoying your yard.